Phenomkay/Market-Basket-Optimization/README.md

 By analyzing the heatmaps:
 - **High-confidence pairings**: Herb & Pepper and Ground Beef (0.3235) and Pasta and Escalope (0.3729) stand out.

-Strong relationships: Fromage blanc and Honey, Light Cream and Escalope, Whole Wheat Pasta and Olive Oil all have high lift values.
+ - **Strong relationships**: Fromage blanc and Honey, Light Cream and Escalope, Whole Wheat Pasta and Olive Oil all have high lift values.

 ### Recommendations: